jaapp/ha-marstek/README.md

 - Battery temperature may read 10× too high on older BMS versions.
 - API call timeouts (shown as warnings in the log).
 - Some API calls are not supported on older firmware — please ensure devices are updated before filing issues.
+- Manual mode requests must include a schedule: the API rejects `ES.SetMode` without `manual_cfg`, and because schedules are write-only the integration always sends a disabled placeholder in slot 9.
+Reapply your own slot 9 schedule after toggling Manual mode if needed.
 - Polling faster than 60s is not advised; devices have been reported to become unstable (e.g. losing CT003 connection).
  - Energy counters / capacity fields may be reported in Wh instead of kWh on certain firmware (values appear 1000× off).
  - `ES.GetStatus` can be unresponsive on some Venus E v3 firmwares (reported on v137 / v139).